MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-B-General-Provisions/section-682.200.md

 (B) With regard to a school that is not a governmental entity or a nonprofit organization, the audit must be conducted annually in accordance with § 682.305(c)(2)(i) through (iii).

-(C) With regard to any school, the audit must include a determination that -
+(C) With regard to any school, the audit must include a determination that—

 (*1*) The school used all payments and proceeds (i.e., special allowance and interest payments from borrowers, interest subsidy payments, proceeds from the sale or other disposition of loans) from the loans for need-based grant programs;